-One of my favorite foods this time of year are soups.
-I absolutely adore them and really enjoy making them as well.
-Soups are a great way to use up vegetables that have been in your fridge for a while.
-You can make soups with just about any vegetable.
-I had a lot of celery, and I thought about a Cream of Celery Soup which I have never made before.
+Remember back in the day when everyone used canned soups?
+We somehow thought they were great, but looking back, they weren’t great at all.
+They were full of salt, fat, preservatives and whatever else these soup companies decided to throw in.
+One of my favorite foods this time of year are soups and the one I have for you is not filled with salt, preservatives or whatever else the canned soup companies put in their soups.
+I know that most people are in a hurry, but there is definitely no comparison to homemade soups and store bought.
+My BEST Lower Fat Cream of celery soup is a great way to use up vegetables that have been in your fridge for a while.
+I had a lot of celery, and I thought about a Lower Fat Cream of Celery Soup which I have never made before.
 I went in search of a recipe and came across one that looked really great at The Daring Gourmet.
-I adapted it a bit to make it a Lower Fat Cream of Celery Soup, but you certainly can make it the regular way with heavy cream.
+I adapted it a bit to make it the BEST Lower Fat Cream of Celery Soup, but you certainly can make it the regular way with heavy cream.
 I used a combination of fat free half and half and 1% lowfat milk.
-However, I did use butter but if you want to make it lower cholesterol, just use a vegetable oil, preferably light olive oil.
+However, I did use butter, but if you want to make it lower cholesterol, just use a vegetable oil, preferably light olive oil.
 You don’t want to use extra virgin olive oil in this because you want an oil that doesn’t have any flavor.
 I wasn’t sure if my family would like it, but they absolutely loved it.
 It’s a perfect hearty, creamy soup for any time of the year.
-So to see how I made my Lower Fat Cream of Celery Soup, keep on reading.
+So to see how I made my BEST Lower Fat Cream of Celery Soup, keep on reading.

 - 4 tbsp. butter